-Email: peter.hylton@gatech.edu

-Peter Hylton is a PhD Student at Georgia Tech's School of City and Regional Planning, studying under Dr. Catherine L. Ross.
-He researches freight, logistics, and airport planning.
-His dissertation examines electronic fulfillment's impact on airports, economic development, and surface transportation infrastructure.
-Previous worked has examined logistics cluster competitiveness and near-airport distribution centers.

-Peter graduated with a Bachelor of Science degree from Georgia Tech's Sam Nunn School of International Affairs (French language and European policy focus), and also holds a Master's degree from Georgia Tech's School of City and Regional Planning.
+Peter Hylton High Street Consulting Senior Consultant Columbia, SC Email: hylton@highstreetconsulting.com Peter Hylton works as a senior consultant for High Street Consulting.
+Peter received his Ph.D. from Georgia Tech's School of City and Regional Planning, where he researched freight and airport planning.
+His dissertation examined electronic fulfillment's impact on airports and airport regions.
+His work has also examined logistics cluster competitiveness and near-airport distribution centers.
+Peter graduated with a B.S .degree from Georgia Tech's Sam Nunn School of International Affairs, and also holds a Master's degree from Georgia Tech's School of City and Regional Planning.
 Before beginning graduate school, he worked as a logistician for the U.S. Army.

-Alexandre Jacquillat Carnegie Mellon University, Heinz College Assistant Professor of Operations Research and Public Policy Pittsburgh, PA

-Email: ajacquil@andrew.cmu.edu

-Alexandre Jacquillat is an Assistant Professor of Operations Research and Public Policy at Carnegie Mellon University's Heinz College, with cross-appointments in the Department of Civil and Environmental Engineering and at the Tepper School of Business.
+Alexandre Jacquillat Carnegie Mellon University, Heinz College Assistant Professor of Operations Research and Public Policy Pittsburgh, PA Email: ajacquil@andrew.cmu.edu Alexandre Jacquillat is an Assistant Professor of Operations Research and Public Policy at Carnegie Mellon University's Heinz College, with cross-appointments in the Department of Civil and Environmental Engineering and at the Tepper School of Business.
 His research develops and applies stochastic models and optimization methodologies to promote more efficient, reliable, and sustainable infrastructure systems.
 His primary focus is on air traffic management systems, with the goal of developing data-driven decision-making approaches to enhance airport operations, flight scheduling and capacity planning at busy airports.

-He is also interested in the emerging field of ride-sharing systems, and their implications for urban mobility, technology deployment, congestion mitigation and emissions reductions.
-Alexandre is the recipient of several research and leadership awards, including the George B. Dantzig Dissertation Award and the Transportation Science and Logistics Dissertation Prize from INFORMS, the Milton Pikarsky Memorial Award for Best PhD Dissertation in transportation science and technology from the Council of University Transportation Centers (CUTC), the Dissertation Award competition from the Industry Studies Association (ISA), the Anna Valicek Award from AGIFORS, and the L.E.
+He is also interested in the emerging field of ride-sharing systems, and their implications for urban mobility, technology deployment, congestion mitigation, and emissions reductions.
+Alexandre is the recipient of several research and leadership awards, including the George B. Dantzig Dissertation Award and the Transportation Science and Logistics Dissertation Prize from INFORMS, the Milton Pikarsky Memorial Award for Best Ph.D.
+Dissertation in transportation science and technology from the Council of University Transportation Centers (CUTC), the Dissertation Award competition from the Industry Studies Association (ISA), the Anna Valicek Award from AGIFORS, and the L.E.
 Rivot Medal from the French Academy of Science.

-Luisa Janer

-University of Arkansas

-M.S. in Industrial Engineering Candidate

-Fayetteville, AR

-Email: mjanerru@uark.edu

-Luisa Janer is a graduate student at the University of Arkansas, pursuing a master of science in industrial engineering.
-She earned a bachelor of science in industrial engineering from the University of Arkansas, as well.
+Luisa Janer University of Arkansas M.S. in Industrial Engineering Candidate Fayetteville, AR Email: mjanerru@uark.edu Luisa Janer is a graduate student at the University of Arkansas, pursuing a M.S. in industrial engineering.
+She earned a B.S. in industrial engineering from the University of Arkansas, as well.
 Luisa works as a teaching assistant of Simulation for the Industrial Engineering department.
 Luisa started her research career as an undergraduate honors student.
 She has worked under the guidance of simulation expert Dr. Manuel Rossetti, on evaluating through discrete simulation modeling possible alternatives to ease the continuous passenger flow at security checkpoints.
 She has also worked on simulation modeling of inventory systems.

-She assisted in the development of a spreadsheet simulation model to evaluate the effectiveness of a vehicle routing tool designed to transform the routing and inventory methods at Helmerich and Payne.
-Luisa's research interest include simulation modeling, network optimization on transportation logistics, and development of material handling equipment for the aviation industry.
+Luisa assisted in the development of a spreadsheet simulation model to evaluate the effectiveness of a vehicle routing tool designed to transform the routing and inventory methods at Helmerich and Payne.
+Luisa's research interests include simulation modeling, network optimization on transportation logistics, and development of material handling equipment for the aviation industry.
 Luisa is hopeful to find a position in industry where she can pursue a career in any of these areas.